-Our control took 17.03 seconds and there were two mistakes.
+Our control took 17.03 seconds with two mistakes.
 A blistering time, right?
-In this testing, the GliderGloves Urban Style won with a time of 19.25 seconds with one mistake.
+In this testing, the GliderGloves won with a time of 19.25 seconds with one mistake.
 The GliderGloves were far ahead of the next closest competitors.
-Behind that was a virtual tie between the Achiou Winter Knit Gloves with a time of 24.53 seconds and two mistakes and The North Face Etip Gloves with a time of 24.57 with two mistakes.
+Behind that was a virtual tie between the Achiou Winter Knit Gloves, with a time of 24.53 seconds and two mistakes, and The North Face Etip Gloves with a time of 24.57 with two errors.

-We consider conductivity as the most important metric because if glove performed poorly here, there is not much reason to pay any extra for touchscreen capability.
+We consider conductivity the most critical metric because if a glove performed poorly here, there is not much reason to pay any extra for touchscreen capability.

-For dexterity, we repeated several fine motor skills ranging from zipping up a jacket, buckling a helmet to operating a camera's fiddly little buttons.
-Once again, we found the GliderGloves Urban Style at the top of the pile.
+We repeated several fine motor skills to test dexterity, including zipping up a jacket, buckling a helmet, and operating a camera's fiddly little buttons.
+Once again, we found the GliderGloves at the top of the pile.
 Their thin, knitted design made them disappear into the background while wearing them.

 A close second in dexterity was the Achiou Winter Knit Gloves.
 They are also a nice, thin pair of knitted gloves that allow you to continue with your day and nearly forget you're wearing gloves.
-Third place was The North Face Etip Glove, which was nipping at the heels of the Achiou.
+Nipping just behind the Achiou in third place was The North Face Etip Glove.

 We were surprised and delighted at how many of the less expensive gloves performed well.
-To find the best pair for your needs, it's more about your accuracy and warmth needs and less about the budget.
+Given the narrow spread of prices, we found that the right pair of gloves is more about your needs for touch accuracy and finger warmth than the overall cost.
+We hope our in-depth review helps you find the perfect gloves for your needs.

 — Chris McNamara and Jason Peters